 How does the FSS Program work?

-Head of Household enters into a Contract of Participation with the Alexander City Housing Authority for five years.
+Head of Household enters into a Contract of Participation with the Walker County Housing Authority for five years.
 This contract contains an Individual Training and Service Plan that identifies the employment goal of the participant and outlines the activities and services necessary to achieve this goal.
 The FSS Program Director helps the family obtain the services listed in the plan.

 The FSS Program Director can help you find the resources you need to become self-sufficient, including but not limited to:

 - Job Training

 - Educational Programs (including GED and College Classes)

 - Job, School, and Financial application assistance